Simultaneous Drawing of Planar Graphs with Right-Angle Crossings and Few Bends: Drawings with Two Bends per Edge

-In this section, we study more complex classes of planar graphs and show how to efficiently construct \racsim drawings with two bends per edge in quadratic area.
-In particular, we prove that a wheel and a matching on a common set of $n$ vertices admit a \racsim drawing on an integer grid of size $(1.5n-1) \times (n+2)$ with two bends per edge and no bends, respectively; see~Theorem~\ref{thm:wheelmatch}.
-If the input to our problem is an outerpath and a matching, then a \racsim drawing with two bends per edge and no bends, respectively, is also possible on an integer grid of size $(3n-2) \times (3n-2)$; see Theorem~\ref{thm:outpmatch}.
+In this section, we study slightly more complex classes of planar graphs, and show how to efficiently construct \racsefe drawings with two bends per edge, in quadratic area.
+In particular, we prove that a wheel and a matching on a common set of $n$ vertices admit a \racsefe drawing on an integer grid of size $(1.5n-1) \times (n+2)$ with two bends per wheel edge and no bends on matching edges; see~Theorem~\ref{thm:wheelmatch}.
+An outerpath (that is, an outerplanar graph whose weak dual is a path) and a matching admit a \racsefe drawing with two bends per outerpath edge and one bend per matching edge.
+They also need a slightly larger grid, namely one of size $(3n-2) \times (3n-2)$; see Theorem~\ref{thm:outpmatch}.